As much as I love probiotics, prebiotics like partially hydrolyzed guar gum (PHGG) are just as important.

 No dirt?
 Supplementation is the next best thing.

-Health Effects from Probiotic Deficiency
+Health Effects of Probiotic Deficiency

 When you lack healthy bacteria, unhealthy bacteria take their place.
 This imbalance of bacteria is generally called “Dysbiosis”.

-This is why many gut rebuilding strategies start with natural antibiotics like monolaurin which kill or slow the growth of a wide range of organisms, while also leaving healthy ones alone.
+This is why many gut-rebuilding strategies start with natural antibiotics like monolaurin which kill or slow the growth of a wide range of organisms, while also leaving healthy ones alone.
 I use monolaurin pellets from Inspired Nutrition or capsules from Natural Cure Labs.

 Probiotics also help by producing their own antibiotic and anti-yeast compounds – while also competing against the bad guys for resources and physical real estate in the gut.